Support smallholders for sustainable rice value chains

 Over recent months, we undertook a study of funding needs and opportunities for a transition to sustainable rice landscapes, focused on innovative finance mechanisms for promoting adoption of improved rice production practices.
 Commissioned by the UN Food and Agriculture Organization and the Just Rural Transition Investment Partnerships, in partnership with the Sustainable Rice Platform and Sustainable Rice Landscapes Initiative, the study findings will be released early in 2022.
 The report will present ideas for leveraging finance to support rice producers, agri-SMEs, and others to shift the capabilities and incentives within rice value chains toward more sustainable, resilient production methods.

-Christine Negra, Versant Vision LLC, and Tanja Havemann, Clarmondial AG
+Authors: Christine Negra, Versant Vision LLC, and Tanja Havemann, Clarmondial AG